SeedMint/BIP39-QUIZ/README.md

 ## Privacy Policy

-- Local scores remain on your device
+- Local scores remain private on your device
 - Global scores are public and stored in GitHub
 - No personal information is collected beyond chosen display names
 - No cookies or tracking used